What are old growth forests?

 Harvesting in old growth forests

-During 2015/16 Sustainable Timber Tasmania is completed its transitioning out of clearfelling Coupes Containing Old Growth (those with more than 25 per cent mapped old growth).
+During 2015/16 Sustainable Timber Tasmania completed its transitioning out of clearfelling Coupes Containing Old Growth (those with more than 25 per cent mapped old growth).
 From 2016/17 no Coupes Containing Old Growth will be clearfelled.

 Into the future, small amounts of harvesting will continue in the old growth forests that have been designated as production forest.
 Sustainable Timber Tasmania needs this timber so that we can honour our contracts to supply high quality sawlogs and veneer logs and special timbers to local sawmills.